confio/amino-test-suite/README.md

 A generic test suite to evaluate compatibility of non-go amino codec implementations

-## Read test vectors
+## Pre-generated test vectors

-We generate and commit these vectors to the repo
+We generate and commit test vectors to the repo.

-## Usage
+You can copy them from [this directory](./out), or modify the example code and run to generate your own test suite.

+## Development / Custom Examples

 Checkout out this repository into the proper location and build it: